eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 * the AMQP 1.0 Messaging Network has capacity to process events for the client's tenant and
 * the events published by the client comply with the format defined by the Event API.

-The protocol adapter checks the configured [message limit] ({{< relref "/concepts/resource-limits.md" >}}) before accepting any telemetry messages.
-If the message limit is exceeded or the the incoming telemetry message cannot be processed, the connection to the client is closed.
+The protocol adapter checks the configured [message limit] ({{< relref "/concepts/resource-limits.md" >}}) before accepting any event messages.
+If the message limit is exceeded or the incoming event message cannot be processed, the connection to the client is closed.

 ## Publish an Event (authenticated Device)